bxparks/rpn83p/docs/USER_GUIDE.md

 The longest binary number that can be displayed on a single line in edit mode is 14 digits.
-If the `WSIZ` is greater than 14 (i.e. greater than 8), then a binary number in `BIN` can exceed this limit.
-Entering additional digits after 14 will cause the left digits to scroll off the screen to the left.
+If the `WSIZ` is greater than 14 (i.e. greater than 8), then a binary number in `BIN` can exceed this limit and entering more digits will cause the left digits to scroll off the screen.

 #### Base Number Retention